silver2row/BBBW_RELAYCAPE/GPIOD_SRC/README.md

 2. This issue pertains to libgpiod on the am335x
 3. I tried to do what I could but I do not build the images

+# This kernel config. issue on my current issue was related to
+# my lack of having libgpiod-dev installed on my system!

 ` nice `